uw-cmg/MAST-ML/docs/source/1_mastml_inputfile.rst

 General Setup
 =============
-The "GeneralSetup" section of the input file allows the user to specify an assortment of basic MAST-ML parameters, ranging from which column names in the CSV file to use as features for fitting (i.e. X data) or to fit to (i.e. y data), as well as which metrics to employ in fitting a model, among other things.
+The "GeneralSetup" section of the input file allows the user to specify an assortment of basic MAST-ML parameters, ranging from which column names in the .xlsx file to use as features for fitting (i.e. X data) or to fit to (i.e. y data), as well as which metrics to employ in fitting a model, among other things.

 Example::